 Pick Softer Colors and Shapes

-A room that's feminine in nature often leans towards soft, muted colors—think light pastels and creamy neutrals.
+A room that's feminine often leans towards soft, muted colors—think light pastels and creamy neutrals.
 Of course, this doesn't mean there isn't a place for bright colors—in fact, bright colors, such as hot pink or a vivid purple, work well in feminine spaces—but to create a real girly vibe, soft is usually best.
 When it comes to accent colors, think about incorporating warm metallics such as rose gold or copper.
-While male aesthetics tend to be platinum or silver, which create a cold, hard look, a woman's room can be glamorous and warm.
+While male aesthetics tend to be platinum or silver, which creates a cold, hard look, a woman's room can be glamorous and warm.